How do I import a private key?

-- You can import the secret key for both Ripple (XRP) and Stellar Lumens (XLM) in the same manner as you import a private key.
+- You can import the secret key for both XRP (XRP) and Stellar Lumens (XLM) in the same manner as you import a private key.

 Below we show an example using Bitcoin, but the process is the same for all other assets.

 - First, navigate to the asset you'd like to import into your wallet:

 - Next, click on the three dots in the upper right-hand corner of your wallet and select Move Funds.